BenjiTong/A2paper_Benji/README.md

 Our main site is running at ap-southeast-1.

-### step 6. deploy the lambda function && SQS to process the open data of S3 [lambda,SQS,CloudWatch]
+### step 6. deploy the lambda function && SQS to process the open data of S3 [lambda,SQS,CloudWatch,S3]

 Run create.sql in master node.
 The crawler must be deployed to us-east-1, which is closed to S3 open data.
 Do note forget update the DB configuration.